apache/airflow/docs/apache-airflow/executor/celery.rst

 During this process, two 2 process are created:

 - LocalTaskJobProcess - It logic is described by LocalTaskJob.
 It is monitoring RawTaskProcess.
 New processes are started using TaskRunner.
-- RawTaskProcess - It is process with the user code e.g. :meth:`~airflow.models.BaseOperator.execute`.
+- RawTaskProcess - It is process with the user code e.g. :meth:`~airflow.models.baseoperator.BaseOperator.execute`.

 | [1] **SchedulerProcess** processes the tasks and when it finds a task that needs to be done, sends it to the **QueueBroker**.
 | [2] **SchedulerProcess** also begins to periodically query **ResultBackend** for the status of the task.